 What Is Taffeta?
 How To Use It In your Home

-Following up from silk, we take a look at; what is taffeta?
+Following up from silk fabric, we take a look at; what is taffeta fabric?
 It is another women material which is smooth yet crisp to the touch and produced using either silk or synthetic fibres.
 The reason we must share taffeta with you is because it has become very popular of late and we think you deserve to know a little more about a potential buy.
 The word for this fabric originates from Persia and literally means 'twisted woven'.
 Like silk, this is a highly desirable fabric to be used in home decorating and is especially seen at the windows for a glamorous style.

 History of Taffeta